OpenGIS/Waymark/readme.md

     * Added the ability to duplicate Markers/Lines/Shapes in the Editor.
     * Editor circle bug fix.
 * Gallery JavaScript bug fix.
-* Plugin is now translation ready!
-Thanks to <a href="https://wordpress.org/support/topic/making-plugin-translatable/">paulvanbuuren</a> for nudge and for Dutch translation :)
+* Waymark is now localization ready! <a href="https://translate.wordpress.org/projects/wp-plugins/waymark/">Translation contributions</a> greatly appreciated :)
 * Waymark is now <a href="https://github.com/morehawes/waymark">on GitHub</a>.

 ### 0.9.14 ###